 Travelers use two main train stations to reach Machu Picchu: Poroy Station and Ollantaytambo Station.

 Poroy Station is about 20 minutes from Cusco and is the closest station to Machu Picchu.
-Trains from Poroy Station go directly to the Aguas Calientes train station, which is also the closest station to Machu Picchu.
+Trains from Poroy Station go directly to the Aguas Calientes train station, which is also the nearest station to Machu Picchu.

 No matter which station you choose, taking the train to Machu Picchu is a scenic and comfortable way to experience the beauty of this incredible destination.